 Canon R6 vs Fujifilm X-T200

 The Canon EOS R6 and the Fujifilm X-T200 are two digital cameras that were officially introduced, respectively, in July 2020 and January 2020.
-Both the Canon R6 and the X-T200 are mirrorless interchangeable lens cameras that are based on a full frame (Canon R6) and an APS-C (X-T200) sensor.
+Both the R6 and the X-T200 are mirrorless interchangeable lens cameras that are based on a full frame (R6) and an APS-C (X-T200) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R6 and the Fujifilm X-T200?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon R6 and the Fujifilm X-T200 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The X-T200 can be obtained in three different colors (silver, gold, titanium), while the R6 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T200 is notably smaller (25 percent) than the Canon R6.
 Moreover, the X-T200 is substantially lighter (46 percent) than the R6.
 It is worth mentioning in this context that the R6 is splash and dust resistant, while the X-T200 does not feature any corresponding weather-sealing.